 Whilst the overall conclusion is that theory agrees well with the experimental observation that peptide sequences tend to coil into right rather than left handed helices, the reasons they do so is a little more subtle than simple model building alone can reveal.
 As the AIM shows, a plethora of unusual and weaker interactions occur within these helices, a full analysis of which must await presentation elsewhere.

 An NCI analysis reveals strong hydrogen bonds as blue-shaded surfaces.

-Tags: alpha-helix, aqueous solutions, chiroptical, conformational analysis, dielectric, energy, energy components, high energy species, Jack Dunitz, Julia Contreras-Garcia, protein, solvation algorithms, watoc11
+Tags: alpha-helix, aqueous solutions, chiroptical, conformational analysis, dielectric, energy, energy components, high energy species, Historical, Jack Dunitz, Julia Contreras-Garcia, protein, solvation algorithms, Tutorial material, watoc11